currentxchange/ups/README.md

 - Rewards are also quantized to an amount of a token (can be same or different token)
 - 1 Up generates 1 reward for the sumbitter, and one for the upvoter, unless they are the same account, in which case just the upvote reward is registered.

-> By default, the upvoter and the content sumbitter **get 1 reward unit each** for each upvote. (owners can turn off either getting rewards) There isn't a way to know the true author of content on-chain, so we can't reward the creator directly, it's up to them to submit their content first if they want the reward.
+> By default, the upvoter and the content sumbitter **get 1 reward unit each** for each upvote. (owners can turn off either party getting rewards) There isn't a way to know the true author of content on-chain, so we can't reward the creator directly, it's up to them to submit their content first if they want the reward.

 ### For Content Providers:

+Step 1: Manage your content and rewards configuration with the `setconfig` action to define reward parameters and token settings.

-Step 1: Register your domain or NFT collection using `regdomain` for domains or regnftcol for NFT collections.
+Step 2: Register your domain or NFT collection using `regdomain` for domains or regnftcol for NFT collections.

-Step 2: Add content URLs with addurl action or NFTs using addnft.
-Ensure your content is eligible for upvotes.
+Step 3: Add content URLs with `addurl` action or NFTs using `addnft`.

-Step 3: Manage your content and rewards configuration with the setconfig action to define reward parameters and token settings.

 ### For Upvoters:

-To upvote a content ID, send tokens to the contract with the memo formatted as up|<contentid>, where <contentid> is the ID of the content you wish to upvote.

 To upvote via URL, send tokens with the memo url|<your url>, replacing <your url> with the actual URL of the content.

 To upvote an NFT, use the memo nft|<collection>|<templateid>, where <collection> is the name of the NFT collection and <templateid> is the ID of the template within that collection.

+To upvote when you know the content ID, send tokens to the contract with the memo formatted as up|<contentid>, where <contentid> is the ID of the content you wish to upvote.

 Use the payup action to claim your rewards.
 This action calculates and distributes rewards based on the number of upvotes you've contributed and the contract's reward configuration.